-Also, this week I wrote an article on allergies for Sinusitis Wellness, and if you would like you can read it here.
-For those of you that are not new to my website you know that my daily ritual used to include Benadryl, Tylenol Sinus, enough Afrin to be bordering on addiction, oral decongestants, and antacids!
+This week I wrote an article on allergies for Sinusitis Wellness which you can read here.
+For those of you that are new to my website, you may not know this about me.
+My daily ritual used to include Benadryl, Tylenol Sinus, enough Afrin to be bordering on addiction, oral decongestants, and antacids!
 With all of those band-aids you would think I’d be feeling pretty good, but I always felt like crap!
 I was merely exchanging symptoms of itchiness, a runny and stuffy nose, for exhaustion due to self medicating.
 If you would like to read my full article you can find it here.
-Below is an excerpt and I hope you enjoy my video….
-Also, for the month of May, my book Eat Pray Get Well – A Journey from Chronic Illness, Brokenness & Junk Food Junkie to Wholeness & Wellness is on sale for $19.95.
+Below is an excerpt and I hope you enjoy my video.

-Like many of you, I was allergy tested, and what it revealed was that I was allergic to 60 outdoor plants and trees as well as too many foods to count (including healthy food).
+Like many of you, I was allergy tested.
+What it revealed was that I was allergic to 60 outdoor plants and trees, as well as too many foods to count (including healthy foods).
 Needless to say life was miserable back then but allergies were the least of my problems as I was battling many illnesses.
 You can read my full story here.
 I am thrilled to report all allergies are now a distant memory and it wasn’t over the counter medications that got me there.
 First, let’s talk about what allergies are and why they occur in the first place, then we can sort out how we may get to the “root’ of our body’s immune system malfunctioning causing us allergies in the first place.
 Bottom line?
 If your body is not working right you can become allergic to just about anything.

 How are Allergies Related to Autoimmune Disease?